-Gotska Sandön is composed of an immense sand and gravel ridge that is part of a large displacement from the latest Ice Age and that extends from Fårö (38 km to the south) to Kopparstenarna, 18 km north of the island.
+Gotska Sandön is composed of an immense sand and gravel ridge that is part of a large displacement from the latest Ice Age.

-The island rose up from the Litorina Sea about 7,000 years ago and is undergoing continuous change.
-It is steadily diminishing in the south-west, and Bredsandsudde in the north-west changes appearance from day to day.
+The island is steadily diminishing in the south-west, and Bredsandsudde in the north-west changes appearance from day to day.
 Here and there one can find large erratic boulders.
 The more well-known ones are “Elefanten”, “Vassestenen” and “Torparestugan”.